Ice Chips: Maple Leafs loan F Holmberg, Steeves, G Woll to Marlies - TSN.ca

 Toronto Maple Leafs

-The Toronto Maple Leafs announced Monday they have loaned forwards Pontus Holberg and Alex Steeves along with goaltender Joseph Woll to the Toronto Marlies of the American Hockey League.
+The Toronto Maple Leafs announced Monday they have loaned forwards Pontus Holmberg and Alex Steeves along with goaltender Joseph Woll to the Toronto Marlies of the American Hockey League.

 The @MapleLeafs have loaned F Pontus Holmberg, F Alex Steeves and G Joseph Woll to the @TorontoMarlies.— Leafs PR (@LeafsPR) February 13, 2023